How to Apply

 The interview is an opportunity to determine whether the applicant and Baylor College of Medicine make a good match.
 Interview invitations are issued by email solely upon the recommendation of the Baylor Admissions Committee.

-Interviews are held from August through January, on selected Fridays, at the Baylor campus.
+Interviews are held from August through January on select Fridays at the Baylor campus.
+Interviews for 2023 entering class will be held virtually via online AMP portal.
 It is the applicant’s responsibility to check their application status via AMP.

 In addition to high intellectual ability and outstanding academic achievement, the Admissions Committee recognizes that personal qualities are essential to a physician's development.
 The interview will allow us to probe more deeply into the following: